-That’s the kind of folk culture we’re interested in building.
+That’s the kind of folk culture I’m interested in building.
 One which has its roots in the land we actually live in, but which has the open-mindedness, spaciousness and curiosity which will allow us also to bring to it, if they are different, the traditions and heritage of our birth or ancestral lands – wherever they might be.

 The need for rigour, and scholarship

 We can transform ourselves and the world around us by learning from our native mythologies and folk and wisdom traditions — beginning always by exploring them in a way that is rooted in authentic knowledge and study of the original sources, unfiltered by romanticism, fantasy or modern cultural projections.
 A surprising amount of contemporary writing about Celtic myth and tradition in particular is rooted in out-of-date ideas, or is simply fabricated.
-And so the foundation of our work at The Hedge School is very firmly rooted in genuine and up-to-date scholarship, and in Sharon’s academic qualifications as a psychologist and mythologist, as well as in her lived experience on the wild Celtic edgelands of Europe.
+And so the foundation of my work at The Hedge School is very firmly rooted in genuine and up-to-date scholarship, and in my academic qualifications as a psychologist and mythologist, as well as in my lived experience on the wild Celtic edgelands of Europe.